learn-co-curriculum/github-to-canvas/README.md

 ### Add Canvas API Base Path

-The exact Canvas API path is specific to where you Canvas LMS is located.
+The exact Canvas API path is specific to where your Canvas LMS is located.
 For example, Flatiron School's base path is `https://learning.flatironschool.com/api/v1`.
 Add this path as an `ENV` variable like the API key. **Do not add a `/` at the end after `/api/v1`.**